patriksvensson1/ETL-Google-Cloud/README.md

 After setting up the environment, run the Main.py file to execute the entire pipeline.

 **Screenshots**
-I will provide screenshots of a successful run in a folder on my GitHub project (If it's not done yet, it will be fixed eventually)
+Screenshots of a successful run can be found in the folder "demo screenshots"